-- The Barney franchise is known for adding new lyrics to traditional kids songs, notably the theme song and closing tune "I Love You," sung to Yankee Doodle and This Old Man respectively.
-Save for some exceptions (mostly the theme and "I Love You"), this is averted in more recent Barney episodes and videos.
+- The Barney franchise is known for adding new lyrics to traditional kids' songs, notably the theme song and the closing tune "I Love You," sung to "Yankee Doodle" and "This Old Man" respectively.

-- Elmos World is another offender, with it's theme tune that's sung to Jingle Bells.
+- Elmo's World is another offender, with it's theme tune that's sung to Jingle Bells.

 - Bill Nye also features one at the end of every episode of the show.
 And they were surprisingly good.